Pick Your Promo: Free LLC + Free Service

 • No liability protection

-• Difficult to obtain financing in the business name
+• Difficult to obtain financing for the business name

 • Can be difficult to build business credit